Blog

 • Negotiate aggressively for a fair settlement or take your case to trial if necessary

-How the Statute of Limitations Affects Your Case
+Don’t Miss the Deadline: Florida’s Statute of Limitations

 Under Florida Statute 95.11(3)(a), you have two years from the date of your slip and fall accident to file a personal injury lawsuit.
 This deadline was reduced from four years in 2023.